viktorostlund/ts-be-boilerplate-2021/README.md

 - Postgres
 - Express

-## To do
+## Future improvements
-- Add logger
+* Improve postgres connection (by using pg instead of pgp?)
-- Add code gen
+* Make API more useful
-- Improve postgres connection (by using pg instead of pgp?)
+* Add code gen
-- Check out KNEX
+* Add logger
-- Make API more useful
+* Check out if KNEX could be useful